mozilla/nicar-2015-2fa-plus/README.md

 ### PGP

 1.	basics in mac & win *
-1.	discussion: how to do pgp? (how to init these types of convos with people, where to put its information, how to dissemenate it)
+1.	discussion: how to do pgp? (how to init these types of convos with people, where to put its information, how to dissemenate it)  ALSO, important detour: we all know [the difference between the public key and the private key][pgp_oops], right?
 1.	the --homedir directive.  duh, use it!  (maybe only windows users and linux users can do this; mac users left out? can we hack this out real quick before we start?)
 1.	discussions about publicizing one's web-of-trust